isaaclewis5001/startup-cs260/README.md

 - **WebSocket** - As the game is being played, all clients will maintain a model of the game world around them, including positions of all nearby objects.
                   Additionally, the server will maintain its own "authoritative" model.
 WebSocket is used to synchronize the client models with the server model, as well as informing the server of each individual user's actions.
-                  I understand that this is beyond the scope of what is required this class, but I am somewhat familiar with all of these technologies already and would like to use them to accomplish something that will be both more interesting for me to implement and more impressive from a technical standpoint if I decide to use it in a portfolio someday.

 ## AWS deliverable